wasted/netflow/README.md

 ## Packaging and Deployment

-If you think it's ready for deployment (**we don't yet**), you can make yourself a .jar-file by running:
+If you think it's ready for deployment, you can make yourself a .jar-file by running:

 ```
   ./sbt assembly